alexmcnamara/GPS-Project/README.md

 # GPS-Project
-Code written to find the precise location of a device on Earth.
+This piece of code was written to find the precise location of a device on Earth.

-This code uses the location of 4 satellites and the time each satellite recieved a signal from the device.
+This code uses the location of 4 satellites (x, y, z) and the time (t) each satellite recieved a signal from the device.